Introduction

 "The most effective loyalty programs aren't just about giving things away; they are about creating a cohesive system that rewards the behaviors that drive your business forward."

-Brands With Some of the Best Loyalty Programs in Workwear
+Brands With Some of the Best Loyalty Programs in Outerwear and Workwear

-To understand what works, we can look at the industry leaders who have successfully integrated loyalty into their business models.
-These examples demonstrate different strategies, from pure cash-back models to community-focused cooperatives.
+To understand what works, we can look at the industry leaders who have successfully integrated pricing and loyalty into their business models.
+These examples demonstrate how different price tiers and brand identities drive repeat behavior.

 Work World: The CREW Rewards Program